-Application procedures for state and local governments will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.
-Approved public repair projects are paid through the state from funding provided by FEMA and other participating federal agencies.
+Application procedures for the state will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.